Home » Faculty Profile: Danielle Webster, PhD, June 2018

 Dr. Webster calls on her own childhood interest in science to inspire others

 Danielle Webster, PhD, began teaching Microanatomy and Cell Biology at OUM three years ago.
-She is also an Academic Adviser and sits on the University’s Faculty Development Committee.
+She is also an Academic Advisor and sits on the University’s Faculty Development Committee.
 Many of you already may know that.

 But, you may not know that in 2011, Dr. Webster co-founded the Society for Scientific Advancement (SOSA), a non-profit foundation made up of working scientists and educators who promote STEM education (science, technology, engineering, mathematics) throughout the Caribbean and beyond.
 They work to promote and increase interest in science through workshops for elementary, middle school, and high school students, helping them to view science as an accessible career option.
 Chances are, Dr. Webster may have seen herself in some of those students she and her colleagues have mentored.